ostis-apps/ostis-discrete-math/README.md

 ### Upgrade

-Pulls updates from sc-machine, scp-machine, and sc-web repositories and re-builds the platform.
+Pulls updates from sc-machine, scp-machine, sc-web, and ims repositories and re-builds the platform.

 Unless `DOCKER` variable is defined in config, this command can be executed with a `--docker` option to perform the upgrade in Docker.